MazamaScience/beakr/README.md

 ### Examples

 #### 1. Deploy a machine learning model
-Let's use the [caret](https://github.com/topepo/caret) package and Iris data set to train a simple model for predicting the species of iris, given a sepal length & width, and petal length & width.
-We can expose this model with beakr.
+beakr can expose code in an R session.
+As an example, let's expose a simple machine learning model using the [caret](https://github.com/topepo/caret) package and the Iris data set.
+We can train a KNN model for categorizing the species of an iris, when the beakr instance is given a sepal length & width, and petal length & width, as a JSON post request.
 ```
 # Import libraries
 library(beakr)